joagre/ratatoskr/ideas/r.md

 foo(b: 6, a: 2)
 ```

-Named functions can be defined within functions:
+Functions can be defined within functions:

 ```
 fn foo(a, b, c = 0) {